-Marcus Brauchli is the jury chair for the Osborn Elliott Prize for Excellence in Journalism on Asia.
-He serves as Managing Partner at North Base Media, and as Advisor to Graham Holdings Co.
+Marcus Brauchli is the Oz Prize jury chair.
+He currently serves as Managing Partner at North Base Media, and as Advisor to Graham Holdings Co.
 His career in journalism has included stints as executive editor of The Washington Post, and as the top editor at The Wall Street Journal, where he spent 15 years as a correspondent and bureau chief in Asia and Europe.

 John Micklethwait is the editor-in-chief of Bloomberg where he oversees editorial content across all Bloomberg platforms, including its news, newsletters, magazines, opinion, television, radio and digital properties, as well as Bloomberg Intelligence.
 Prior to joining Bloomberg in 2015, Micklethwait was editor-in-chief of The Economist.
 He is the co-author of six books, most recently The Fourth Revolution: The Global Race to Reinvent the State.